JetBrains/teamcity-documentation/topics/teamcity-release-cycle.md

 <td>

 This is the first official version where the new features are rolled out to.
-It is released approximately once in two months as `YYYY.MM`.
+It is released approximately once in four months as `YYYY.MM`.

 See [TeamCity Cloud licensing policy](https://www.jetbrains.com/help/teamcity/cloud/teamcity-cloud-subscription-and-licensing.html).